 At this stage, you should now have a blank WordPress site installed, along with your admin access username and password written down somewhere.

-Start by typing in your new web address (www.YourNewBlog.com) to see what your WordPress blog looks like.
+Start by typing in your new web address (www.YourNewBlog.com) to see what your WordPress website looks like.
 Here’s what you’ll probably see:

 Next, log in to your admin panel by going to an address like: http://YourNewBlog.com/wp-admin/.
 (You’ll use the same username and password you chose earlier during the setup.)

-STEP 4: Customize Your Blog and Choose a Theme
+STEP 4: Customize Your Website and Choose a Theme

-Once you’re inside WordPress dashboard, you can start customizing your blog.
-We’ll go through everything you need to do to get your blog ready and your first post published today.
+Once you’re inside WordPress dashboard, you can start customizing your website.
+We’ll go through everything you need to do to get your website ready and your first post published today.

 You should get familiar with the look and items of the WordPress admin menu.
 Here are the various admin menu items: